gbif/hp-canadensys/vascan/how-to.md

 # Checklist builder

 Interested to know which trees are native in Newfoundland, which genera are introduced in all of the prairies or which *Salix* species occur in British Columbia, but not in the rest of Canada?
-You can find it out with the checklist builder, which allows you to combine a set of selection criteria (taxonomic group, habit, distribution, status or a combination of these) and display criteria (ranks to include, sort preference) to create your own customized checklist.
+You can find out with the checklist builder, which allows you to combine a set of selection criteria (taxonomic group, habit, distribution, status or a combination of these) and display criteria (ranks to include, sort preference) to create your own customized checklist.

-Once the result answer your needs you can download the checklist as a simple tab delimited text file or as a standardized Darwin Core archive.
-The latter one also includes the vernacular names and synonyms.
+Once the result answers your needs you can download the checklist as a simple tab delimited text file or as a standardized Darwin Core archive.
+The latter also includes the vernacular names and synonyms.

-The data are there to be used, which is why we licensed them under the [Creative Commons Attribution-ShareAlike 3.0 Unported License (CC-BY-SA)](https://creativecommons.org/licenses/by-sa/3.0/), allowing you to build upon our work.
+The data are there to be used, which is why they are licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License (CC-BY-SA)](https://creativecommons.org/licenses/by-sa/3.0/), allowing you to build upon our work.
 You can also download the full database as a Darwin Core archive.

 ![](/assets/images/Checklist-builder.png)